 It means that the offline database you want to import must include this field, and the field must contain values, otherwise the database and/or lines from the database are not imported to VCC Live.

 It is a mandatory attribute if you want to use VCC Live’s duplication handling process, meaning that at least one of the custom fields needs to be set as unique to enable duplication handling.

 If a field is set as unique, then the offline database you want to import must include this field, and the field must contain values, otherwise the database and/or lines from the database are not imported to VCC Live.
 Important: the values must be also unique in a sense that each line of your database must have a different value for this field.

 To illustrate this with some real-life examples: typical fields that can be considered as unique are: IDs or email addresses.
 Typical fields that cannot be considered as unique are: places of birth, preferred political parties, etc.

 Note: If you have a custom field that is set as unique, then it needs to be added to your import template (see next chapter).
 You can set more than one field as unique.

 Tip: If you want to have your database imported without any sort of filtering, then do not set any field as unique.

 Before you start importing your database, you need to create and set up an import template.

-The import template section is located in the upper right-hand corner of the CRM interface, behind the meatball menu (three-dot icon) as Import templates.
+The import template section is located in the upper right-hand corner of the Campaign Manager interface, behind the meatball menu (three-dot icon) as Import templates.